Medieval Serfdom of Roman origin

 The system was very effective and agriculture became a lucrative trade which provided income to the nobility through a system of taxes and levies and also the Church got its share through the tithes.

 The lack of a proper functioning market of demand and supply allowed for the serf system to develop, well beyond the original format of the earlier Frankish system.
-Furthermore the collapse of central power also resulted in a collapse of the tax system with deprived the warlords of an alternative source of income.
+Furthermore, the collapse of central power also resulted in a collapse of the tax system with deprived the warlords of an alternative source of income.
 As a result of this every little landlord along a river or road tried to enforce its own toll system, which in turn severely hampered national and international trade.

-By the end of the first millennium, Europe survived on a subsistence economy that did mange to feed a more or less stable population of around 20 million people.
+By the end of the first millennium, Europe survived on a subsistence economy that did manage to feed a more or less stable population of around 20 million people.
 Large areas were still unsettled and large areas of land were still wilderness, undrained marshlands and extensive forests.

-The impact of serfdom can not be underestimated.
+The impact of serfdom cannot be underestimated.
 Labour was bonded; this stopped and/or prevented the growth of a free flow of labour between farms and even between towns.
 It stifled innovation as very little communication took place that would allow for the sharing of new ideas.

-Serfdom most certainly had its origin in the age old tradition of slaves.
+Serfdom most certainly had its origin in the age-old tradition of slaves.
 Once the farming communities started to evolve into more sophisticated tribal or city societies, there were goods and properties to protect and to conquer and ever since that time the slave system evolved.

 It was perfectly acceptable for these societies to see slaves as personal property (chattel).
-There was no moral issue with this at all; as a matter of fact once religion started to evolve also these institutions had slaves.
+There was no moral issue with this at all as a matter of fact once religion started to evolve also these institutions had slaves.

 One of the first Catholic scholars Origenes of Alexandria wrote in the 3rd century that the offspring on Noah’s son Cham (Ham) became the African people and because Cham had dishonoured his father Noah cursed his son and as such Origenes concluded all his offspring, being the African people, were equally cursed.
 This argument was still used by the Dutch in the 17th century to justify slavery.

 In the City state of Athens perhaps as much as half the population was made out of slaves.
 The Roman economy totally depended on the system of slavery and as much as 25-35% of the population was enslaved.
-Besides manual labor, slaves performed many domestic services, and might be employed at highly skilled jobs and professions.
+Besides manual labour, slaves performed many domestic services, and might be employed at highly skilled jobs and professions.
 Teachers, accountants, and physicians were often slaves.
 Greek slaves in particular might be highly educated.
 Unskilled slaves, or those condemned to slavery as punishment, worked on farms, in mines, and at mills.
 Their living conditions were brutal, and their lives short.
 Their value was roughly the same as one head of cattle.

 The slave trade in Europe stared to flourish again in the 10th century; with the Vikings being the major traders.
 The raided the Slavic (this is where the word slave originates from) countries and transported large numbers to Byzantium and the Arab Caliphate (including Spain).
 It is estimated that at that time 10% of the European population was still enslaved.
 This is also reflected in the the Doomsday Book; by 1100 still 10% of the population in Britain were slaves.